CasperSocio/foton-terminal/README.md

 (A re-release of Foton Terminal)

+This is a pre-release which means the package is in the early stages of development.
+Every new version is likely to introduce breaking changes as the core functionalities are still being developed.

+## Introduction

-Photon Terminal is a CLI formatting tool that structures output in a similar way to React elements.
+Photon Terminal is a CLI formatting tool for web-developers that structures output in a similar way to React elements.
+Photon Terminal stands out because it lets you style CLI output with CSS-rules.

 ## Getting started